smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/07 - Full Outer Join.md

 You can also use the LEFT OUTER JOIN and a RIGHT OUTER JOIN to simulate the FULL OUTER JOIN.

-This may be the only case where a LEFT OUTER JOIN and a RIGHT OUTER JOIN can be used in the same SQL statement as it preservers the column and table orders between the two unioned statements.
+This may be the only case where a LEFT OUTER JOIN and a RIGHT OUTER JOIN can be used in the same SQL statement as it preservers the column and table orders between the two statements.

 ```sql
 SELECT  a.ID, b.Fruit, b.ID, b.Fruit